 Science Haven is a collaboration between Open Labs, Yale Science Diplomats, and New Haven neighborhood leaders, designed to embed researchers more deeply in their neighborhoods through hands-on science demos at community gatherings, farmers markets, and similar events.
+At the beginning of the pandemic, we transitioned to offer virtual science demos and talks geared towards middle and high school students through Exploring Science.
 Through attending neighborhood leadership meetings and connecting with families where they are, we aim to inspire students to pursue a career in science, allow adults to see scientists as approachable, and facilitate relationships on a personal level to begin breaking down systemic barriers between academia and the public.
 By putting a face to the lab coat, we hope to foster a sense of trust between residents and their neighborhood scientific community.

 Open Labs is a group of scientists at Yale focused on outreach to K-12 students in the New Haven Area.
 We have three main branches of outreach: 1) A talk series called Science Café in which scientists from Yale present their research in 10min TED-style talks targeted at a middle school audience.
 The talks encompass the scientist’s pathway into science, passion for their field, and ongoing research endeavors.
 2) A group of hands-on interactive science demonstrations designed to give students hands-on engagement with scientific topics.
 We present these at our Science Café but focus this branch on presentations at community events like farmers’ markets and seasonal festivals around New Haven.
 3) On-line digital content including videos of our talk series and demonstrations as well as a new imitative to make educational science videos on exciting topics in STEM.
 Open Labs collaborates with the Science Haven initiative for many of our community events and is one of the organizations leading Exploring Science.
 Yale Open labs has been directed by two INP students for the past 4years and many INP students have volunteered and held positions of leadership.